 The shoppers are shopping, the halls are decked with holly and the spirit of the holiday season is in the air.
 But true holiday cheer comes from kindness.
 When you share small acts of kindness, you are giving back more than you might think.
 When you spread cheer to someone else, you are elevating your own mood and inspiring a ripple effect of more giving and kindness.
-Here are some ways you can lend a helping hand and spread some holiday cheer and kindness to those who need it the most this time of year.
+Get into the giving season with Signature Homes and get giving back.
+Here are some ways you can lend a helping hand and spread some holiday cheer to those who need it the most this time of year.

 Collect Canned Food.
 Food banks look for nonperishable, high-protein and kid-friendly foods, i.e. peanut butter, tuna fish, canned vegetables and soups, pasta and cereal.
 Food pantries need help during the holidays, but also throughout the entire year.
 Call to see what your local food bank needs.